nannou-org/nannou/guide/src/tutorials/osc/osc-sender.md

 ---

-# Sending OSC

 In this tutorial we will cover how to send OSC data from a nannou app to another application using the `nannou_osc` crate.

 We are going to write a simple program which has a circle moving about on the screen while the circle's position is sent via OSC to another application.
 We will continue working on the app from [Moving a circle about on the screen](/tutorials/basics/moving-a-circle-about.md).

 ## Setting up an OSC sender

-At the top of your `main.rs`-file, import the `nannou_osc` crate and make it available in your program via the shorthand `osc`
+At the top of your `main.rs`-file, import the `nannou_osc` crate and make it available in your program via the shorthand `osc`.

 ```rust, norun
 # #![allow(unused_imports)]